Republican Brad Finstad will win special election in Minnesota's 1st Congressional District, CNN projects – KION546

 By Ethan Cohen and Gregory Krieg, CNN

-Republican Brad Finstad will win the special election in Minnesota’s 1st congressional district and holding the seat for the GOP, CNN projects.
+Republican Brad Finstad will win the special election in Minnesota’s 1st congressional district, holding the seat for the GOP, CNN projects.

 Voters in the current version of southern Minnesota’s 1st Congressional District were voting on a replacement to fill the seat of the late Rep. Jim Hagedorn, a Republican who died in February.
 The seat has been vacant since then.